A multilevel Monte Carlo algorithm for SDEs driven by countably dimensional Wiener process and Poisson random measure: Complexity model

 \section{Complexity model}

-In \cite{DEREICH20111565}, authors deal with L\'evy driven SDEs where random discretization of the time grid imposes complexity measured in terms of the expectation.
+In \cite{DEREICH20111565}, authors investigate L\'evy driven SDEs where random discretization of time grid imposes complexity measured in terms of expectation.
 Regarding the truncated dimension randomized Euler algorithm, we utilize the same approach, since the number of evaluations of $c$ is non-deterministic.

-Let $\cost(X_{M,n}^{RE,i})$ denote the complexity of the evaluation of the single random sample $X_{M,n}^{RE, i},$ i.e
+First, note that the initial value is $d$-dimensional random vector which is evaluated only once, and therefore its informational cost is always equal to $d.$ On the other hand, the number of scalar evaluations of $a$ in the truncated dimension randomized Euler algorithm is equal to $dn,$ since the algorithm evaluates $d$ coordinates of $a$ once per each step, and the number of steps is $n.$ In a similar manner, we obtain that the overall number of evaluations of $b$ is $dMn.$ Nevertheless, there are $\sum\limits_{j=0}^{n-1}(N(t_{j+1})-N(t_{j})) = N(T)$ evaluations of $c,$ which results in informational cost of scalar evaluations that is equal to $N(T)d.$ Finally, there are $n$ evaluations of $M$ scalar Wiener increments and $n$ evaluations of Poisson point process $N,$ which results in informational costs of $Mn$ and $n$ respectively.
+Together with that, we arrive at the following proposition.